paulasilvatech/Secure-Code-AI-Dev/README.md

    - Progress through modules based on your experience level
    - Use the [Advanced Troubleshooting Guide](docs/troubleshooting-guide.md) if needed

-4. **🚀 Try the Practical Exercises**
-   - Check out the **resources** folder for hands-on exercises
-   - Includes real-world security scenarios and solutions
-   - Perfect for applying what you've learned in production contexts

 ## 🌟 Key Features

 - **AI-Enhanced Security**: Learn to implement GitHub Copilot for secure code generation